torrespro/training-be-module-02/camel-cmis-uploader/README.md

 ### Build & Run

+- If Portal application is already running, stop it by pressing *Ctrl+C*.
 - Start Portal application by executing `mvn clean jetty:run` command from the **portal** directory.
 - Start Content Services application by executing `mvn jetty:run` command from the **contentservices** directory.
 - Place some file in the folder configured for monitoring.